open-mmlab/PowerPaint/README.md

 python app.py --share
 ```

-For the BrushNet-based PowerPaint, you can run the following command:
+We suggest you give a try to BrushNet-based PowerPaint built upon RealisticVision base model, which exhibits higher visual quality.
+You can run the following command:
 ```bash
 # Clone PowerPaint Model
 git lfs clone https://huggingface.co/JunhaoZhuang/PowerPaint_v2/ ./checkpoints/ppt-v2

 python app.py --share --version ppt-v2 --checkpoint_dir checkpoints/ppt-v2
 ```
+Specifically, if you have downloaded the weights and want to skip the step of cloning the model, you can skip that step by enabling `--local_files_only`.

 ### Text-Guided Object Inpainting